SLaks/SLaks.Blog/_posts/2015-10-13-web-authentication-arms-race-a-tale-of-two-security-experts.md

  - **Attacker**: I will change my phishing page to request a second factor as well, then immediately use it to log in once.  (this will give the attacker a single login session with no way of logging in again, but that is often enough to cause harm)

  - **Defender**: I will replace my SMS or [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) second factor with a private key on a [tamper-resistant hardware device](https://www.yubico.com/products/yubikey-hardware/), rendering an MITM attack completely unable to use the stolen credential (the private key is used to sign a challenge from the server, and never leaves the device; and the attacker cannot generate the same challenge that he got from the defender's server without the ephemeral server-side private key for that authentication challenge).
+This also prevents phishing attacks, since the browser will incorporate the site origin into the challenge signed by the private key, and will refuse to send a challenge signed for the defender's server to any other origin.
+This is only possible because the browser actively cooperates, unlike purely web-based solutions like SQRL.

  _Private keys, such as U2F devices, are unphishable credentials; it is now completely impossible for anyone who does not have physical posession of the private key to authenticate.
 Note that this assumes that the hardware device is trusted; if the attacker can swap the device for a device with a known private key, all bets are off.
 Also note that you should still use a password in conjuction with the hardware device, to prevent an attacker from simply stealing the device (if the device itself requires a password to operate, that's also fine)._